Skip to main content

 Resolve Services from Repositories

-1. Resolve all services:
+1. Resolve all applications:

 npm run resolve